xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 * Linux distributions:
 * Linux installation: You can install Linux with a USB stick or a drive, see Ubuntu documentation:
-* Use Linux on virtual machine: For Windows, you can try Hyper-V by Microsoft.
-For macOS, you can try VirtualBox.
+* Use Linux on virtual machine: Virtualisation programs such as Parallels Desktop and VMWare Fusion run on the macOS, but allow you to create a Virtual Machine - or VM - that mimics the hardware of a Windows PC.
+For Windows, you can try Hyper-V by Microsoft.
 * Another way to test your build in Linux environment without installing Linux is Docker.
 See Docker.

 This guide covers setting-up steps for running Katalon Studio GUI on Linux.